kbelleau/sebastian/README.md

 # My Bash scripts
-Contains Bash scripts I've written to help with small tasks.
+Contains Bash (and sed) scripts I've written to help with small tasks.

 ---